expo/expo/docs/pages/eas-update/getting-started.md

 Setting up EAS Update allows you to push critical bug fixes and improvements that your users need right away.

+EAS Update is in "preview", meaning that we may still make breaking developer-facing changes.
+With that, EAS Update is ready for production apps.
+Read through the [known issues](/eas-update/known-issues) to ensure EAS Update is ready for your project.

 ## Install Expo CLI and EAS CLI

 1. Install `expo-cli` and `eas-cli` globally: